kyryloshy/kompiler/docs/basics/03_labels.md

 ## Information

 To keep track of the current and next instruction to execute, CPUs have a special register called PC (Program Counter), which contains the address for the current instruction.
-With every instruction, the PC increases to reflect a new instruction.
+With every instruction, the PC increases to reflect a new instruction.<br>
 To avoid misunderstandings, Kompiler also keeps an address of the current instruction.
-By default, Kompiler starts with PC set to 0.
+By default, Kompiler starts with PC set to 0.<br>

 ## What are labels for?